-Welcome to our monthly newsletter -- Can You Improve Running Performance By Dressing Too Warm?
+Welcome to our monthly newsletter -- How to Improve Running Performance By Dressing Too Warm!
 We hope you enjoy this article and it helps you to improve your running performance!

 We would also like to congratulate Frank Béraud, our winner of last month's contest!
 Frank please reply to this email to claim your prize!

 Also, thank you very much to those of you who have already responded to our survey.
 If you haven't already completed our one question survey, please take a few moments to do so now.
 We really want to know about your running challenges and frustrations.

 Have you ever dressed too warm for running?
 It can be an annoyance as we want to feel comfortable when we are running.

 Last week I made the mistake of wearing clothes that were too warm for the temperature that day.
 I was dressed in layers so I could have easily removed some clothing but that day I decided to challenge myself and run through the discomfort.

 I thought it would be a good mental challenge, but I also remembered reading about the benefits of heat training, i.e. training in hot weather conditions.
 I think we can simulate hot weather conditions when we overdress for the current temperature as we feel hotter than we need to be.

 Later when I was researching heat training, I read about a study conducted by the University of Oregon that tested the benefits of training in hot weather conditions.
 Two test groups of experienced cyclists participated in the study.

 The first group trained in a controlled hot environment for 10 days and the other group trained in a much more comfortable temperature for 10 days.
 Researchers found that the hot temperature training improved the performance of the test group by 7 percent and there were no improvements among those who trained in the cooler environment.
 Specifically they found that: